AlaSQL/alasql/README.md

 ### JSON-object

-You can use JSON objects in your databases (do not forget use == and !== operators for deep comparision of objects):
+You can use JSON objects in your databases (do not forget use == and !== operators for deep comparison of objects):

 ```sql